 Messiah is a sword, not a flower child.
 He is calling His own to separate the wheat from the chaff.
 I am not trying to be critical of individuals who have been deceived by the hippie Jesus doctrine, but critical of the doctrine itself.
-It is extremely pervasive in our hyper sensitive, post-hippie culture.
+It is extremely pervasive in our overly sensitive, hyper tolerant culture.
 This does not mean that I am trying to be insensitive, either.
 Love and compassion are essential teachings of Messiah, and the basis of the Torah.
-Somehow the hyper grace movement managed to convince everyone from the emergent church to the pope in Rome that Messiah abandoned all standards of sin to just love on everyone.
+Somehow the hyper grace movement managed to convince everyone from the emergent church to the pope in Rome that the Messiah abandoned all standards of sin (sanctifying sin) to just love on everyone.
 Since most civic Christians simply read their prescribed church doctrines into Scripture, this doctrine is easily confirmed for them.
-If you are in sin, of the flesh, or unclean, you may not be able to receive discernment on this.
+We must pray for discernment on this.

 Whosoever committeth sin transgresseth also the law: for sin is the transgression of the law. -1 John 3:4

-There are so many false concepts revealed by religious doctrines, and sadly the religious perspective of Messiah as a hippie who tolerated and reveled in the sin of others is no exception.
+There are so many false concepts revealed by religious doctrines, and sadly the religious perspective of Messiah as a hippie who not only tolerated, but somehow reveled in the sin of others, is no exception.
 Often the example of Messiah dining with the hated tax collector Zacchaeus is summoned up as proof of this hyper grace.
 It's widely understood that Zacchaeus changed his way.

 “Truly I say to you that the tax collectors and prostitutes will get into the kingdom of Him before you.
 For John came to you in the way of righteousness and you did not believe him; but the tax collectors and prostitutes did believe him; and you, seeing this, did not even feel remorse afterward so as to believe him. -Mathew 21:31

 These "tax collectors" and "prostitutes" the Messiah mentions repented and were baptized.
 They changed their wicked ways, and came back into covenant with the Father.
 Messiah came to remove the condemnation of men based on human standards of sin, not remove the judgement of sin by the Father’s standard.